Kevin-RB/CAB432-multi-container/README.md

 This project has practical applications beyond academia.
 I plan to deploy a personal version soon.

+> Temporary Issue: A known bug may prevent uploads immediately after your initial Google login.
+To resolve this, please log out and log in again.
+This will properly load your permissions.

 This README provides context about the app, technologies used, a quick local run guide, and a focused reference for deploying the services to AWS ECS.
 ## Table of contents